 And the change.com petition, organized by "Paris Burnt," notes that although New York's ball scene is mostly made up of people of color and from the trans/queer community, the event lineup includes "NOT ONE PERSON from the documentary or the present THRIVING ballroom community and NO PERFORMERS OF COLOR."

 A wider complaint, also laid down in the terms of the petition, stems from pre-existing concerns that the documentary exploited the Harlem ballroom community by not compensating its subjects.
 The petition demands that the film's award-winning director, Jennie Livingston, "pay retribution to the survivors and communities of the people [she] exploited in Paris is Burning with all future proceeds."

 On Sunday, Livingston responded to the criticism by posting a long message on the event's Facebook page.
 She said she had initially suggested, in passing, that LE1F perform as an opening act at the screening.
-But she left the programming to BRIC.
+But she left the programing to BRIC.
 "It is not an event I am putting on so it is not my event to cancel," she wrote.
-"But if you like the idea of BRIC changing the program to put community performers front and centre please reach out and continue the conversation with BRIC."
+"But if you like the idea of BRIC changing the program to put community performers front and center please reach out and continue the conversation with BRIC."
 She continued, "I've been dialoguing about this film for 24 years and am open to critique and conversation."

 When i-D asked BRIC about the current status of the event, the organization's president, Leslie Schultz, responded:

 "BRIC has been listening to and learning from the online discussion about our programming of Paris Is Burning and the line-up we initially planned.
 BRIC is reaching out to local QTPOC organizations and individuals to help us consider programming changes.
 We will be announcing these changes to the line-up when they are finalized."